 Scammer threat to you

-Unfortunately, there are many dishonest people trying to get money from you.
+Scammer threats, unfortunately, are still around.
+There are many dishonest people trying to get money from you.
 As I told you last week Scammers are more a threat to your computer than viruses.

 Avoid Online Tech Support Scams and PC Cleanup Solutions